 - shade from light areas to darker ones, not haphazardly or without purpose

-Weekly Assignments: these will all be on your website at the end of the semester
+Weekly Assignments: each of these weekly sketches will be on your website at the end of the semester

 week 1: draw at least six drawings from direct observation (real things only).
-Three of these objects should be and-made or mechanical objects (not electrical).
-The other three (minimum) should be of organic objects (natural objects; fruit, veggies, trees plants, rocks, bones, etc.).
+Three of these objects should be man-made/mechanical objects (staplers, wrenches, pliers, scissors, etc.).
+The other three should be organic/natural objects (fruit, veggies, trees plants, rocks, bones, etc.).

 week 2: animate each of the six objects that you drew last week.
-Give each of the objects life.
+This is your opportunity to be highly creative and imaginative by giving each of the objects “life”.
 This does not necessarily mean to simply add legs and arms, but instead “distort” the original drawing in a way that it now looks like it could move about, or is alive.
-This may include arms and legs, etc. but that should not be the main aspect. ( a classic animation technique, called squash and stretch is an example of doing this which you might employ this week.)
+This may include arms and legs, etc. but that should not be the main aspect. (a classic animation technique, called squash and stretch is an example of doing this which you might employ this week.)
+Exaggeration is key to this working.
+The objective is to try and illustrate something in motion—the act of moving (running, skipping, jumping, crawling, etc.) This is different from simply showing how something might move (with attached wheels, propeller, legs, etc.)

 week 3: focus on one object only.
 A different object from any you have previously worked with.
-It must be something mechanical (not digital) that you can see how it works, the gears, the springs, the moving parts, etc. Draw these inner workings 6 different times. (examples; inside of a clock, bicycle gears, engine, motor, conveyor belt, etc.) Focus on a detailed, realistic representation of how these parts interact with one another.
+It must be something mechanical (not digital).
+It also must be a mechanical object that you can “take the cover off” to see how it works, the gears, the springs, the moving parts, etc. Draw these inner workings 6 different times. (examples; inside of a clock, bicycle gears, engine, motor, conveyor belt, etc.) Focus on a detailed, realistic representation of how these parts interact or connect with one another.

 week 4: focus on one object only.
 A different object from any you have previously worked with.
 It must be something organic (not man-made).
 Objects with 3D form (examples; bones, vegetables, fruits, branches, roots, not flowers, etc.) Concentrate on shading.
 Make it look real.